Get the Rope: Main story

 Officer Sears (Collin Meath) approaches an African-American woman in the street, mistaking her for a prostitute.
 The woman's boyfriend then fights Sears, with Sears stabbed and the couple fleeing the scene.
 He is taken to the Knick, where Thackery, Gallinger (Eric Johnson) and Chickering (Michael Angarano) treat him.
 Sears' mother, Fionnula (Mary Birdsong), demands that the man be killed for stabbing him.
 Outside, a mob of people have gathered outside, demanding justice for the stabbing.

 Sears' condition worsens as he starts vomiting blood, result of an internal bleeding.
 Thackery tries to save him, but Sears dies.
 A devastated Fionnula goes outside to tell the mob that her son is dead, demanding that they kill every single African-American for it.
 As many African-Americans are attacked in the streets, the Knick locks the doors, while Thackery tells Edwards (André Holland) to hide.
 The man who stabbed Sears also hides in the Knick, angering the mob, who try to make their way inside.
 Thackery decides to move the staff to Edwards' underground clinic, as the mob enters the building.

 Gallinger and Barrow (Jeremy Bobb) express disdain upon discovering the clinic used many of their equipment, as well as Thackery's knowledge.
 To help the rest of the African-Americans, Sister Harriet (Cara Seymour) suggests taking some of them to a nearby monastery, but the staff still needs to take some of them to a hospital.
 However, the vehicles are not at their disposal, as the mob stole the horses.
-In order to geat the patients to a nearby hospital, Thackery and the staff are forced to deliver them on foot, covering the patients with blankets.
+In order to get the patients to a nearby hospital, Thackery and the staff are forced to deliver them on foot, covering the patients with blankets.

 At the hospital, Thackery, Edwards, Cornelia (Juliet Rylance) and Elkins (Eve Hewson) help the staff with their patients.
 That night, as the riots have ended, they return to the Knick, which was ravaged from outside.
 Edwards and Cornelia are surprised to discover that Edwards' clinic was not affected in the slighted, and the latter is fascinated by Edwards' determination.
 Their conversation turns flirtatious, culminating with a kiss.
 Thackery accompanies Elkins home and accepts her invitation to enter, where they have sex.
 The next morning, Elkins finds that they used cocaine last night.
 Her roommate arrives and asks what happened, but Elkins just laughs.